 Watch for any air bubbles that may develop in the next 30 minutes.
 Remove the air bubbles by gently blowing on them through a straw or holding a propane torch at least 6 inches from the surface and moving it quickly over the surface.
 Use a toothpick to pop any bubbles that remain.

 Protect the tabletop from settling dust.
-Suspend a tarp over the tabletop using tall chairs positioned around the table to anchor the tarp and hold it off the surface of the table.
+Suspend a tarp, sheet or large cloth over the tabletop using tall chairs positioned around the table to anchor the tarp and hold it off the surface of the table.

 Allow the epoxy resin to cure for the time recommended by the product.
 Apply additional coats of epoxy resin, following the application process, until you achieve the desired thickness.